terasut-num/simple-jev/README.md

 python -m pytest -c hf-server/pyproject.toml common/tests hf-server/tests -q
 ```

-The tests cover request validation, prompt construction, response scoring, tensor/token mapping, HTTP behavior, and cached-versus-full inference using tiny locally initialized models.
-They do not require downloading pretrained model weights and do not measure classification accuracy.
+The tests cover request validation, prompt construction, response scoring, tensor/token mapping, HTTP behavior, and shared-prefix-versus-full-prompt inference.
+The GGUF backend's orchestration tests run against a stubbed engine without any weights; its real-engine tests are opt-in via `SIMPLE_JEV_GGUF` pointing at a local GGUF file.
+They do not measure classification accuracy.

-Models need a supported Transformers implementation, a usable chat template, compatible cache operations, and answer labels that each extend the rendered prompt by exactly one distinct token.
+Models need a GGUF file with a usable chat template, a non-recurrent architecture whose KV state can be shared across sequences, and answer labels that each extend the rendered prompt by exactly one distinct token.
 The server checks label tokenization; compatibility with every open model is not guaranteed.

 ## One more thing: Really Fancy Decision Training (RFDT)